Morocco Jewish History Tours

 Day 1: Casablanca - Rabat

-Upon your arrival at Casablanca airport you will find your host waiting for you to greet you then later take you to your hotel in Rabat.
+Upon your arrival at Casablanca Airport, you will be greeted by your host, who will then escort you to your hotel in Rabat.
 You will depart for Rabat, the capital of Morocco.
-This is a wonderful short drive of about 45 miles through the lash farms and nurseries of all kind of flowers and exotic plants you will reach Rabat.
-Styled in a spaciously elegant European grid, yet slightly self-conscious of its modernity, Rabat and its twin city Sala Colonia separated by only a river but historically worlds apart have an ancient legacy that spans hundreds of generations.
-Each civilization that has inhabited each of the cities has left its mark, resulting in a wide variety of architectural styles including those from the Phoenician and Roman eras.
+This is an incredible short drive of approximately 45 miles through lush farms and nurseries featuring a variety of flowers and exotic plants, which will take you to Rabat.
+Styled in a spaciously elegant European grid, yet slightly self-conscious of its modernity, Rabat and its twin city, Salé, separated by only a river but historically worlds apart, have an ancient legacy that spans hundreds of generations.
+Each civilization that has inhabited the cities has left its mark, resulting in a diverse range of architectural styles, including those from the Phoenician and Roman eras.
 You will spend your day discovering the delights that Rabat has to offer.
 Just outside the city walls of Rabat is another walled city, the Chellah, where Jews are believed to have lived during the time of the Phoenicians.
 Rabat's Archeological Museum has a strong focus on the Roman town of Volubilis and displays a Jewish lamp found at the site.
-The unfinished Tour Hassan Mosque is the counterpart of Marrakesh's Koutoubia Mosque and the Giralda Cathedral in Seville, Spain, all of which were built by the Almohad Dynasty, the twelfth-century persecutors of the Jewish people.
+The unfinished Tour Hassan Mosque is the counterpart of Marrakesh's Koutoubia Mosque and the Giralda Cathedral in Seville, Spain, all of which were built by the Almohad Dynasty, the twelfth-century rulers who persecuted the Jewish people.
 Adjoining the Tour Hassan is the Mausoleum of King Mohammed V, which has become a pilgrimage site for Jews, who cannot forget his efforts to defend them against the anti-Semitic policies of the French Vichy Government.
-The near-by Mellah has a beautiful synagogue just inside its gates, while the main synagogue is found a few blocks onward in the New City.
+The nearby Mellah features a beautiful synagogue just inside its gates, while the main synagogue is located a few blocks away in the New City.
 The Oudaias Kasbah was the home of the Sale pirates, some of whom were Portuguese Marranos.
 The Oudaias Museum has a display of traditional Moroccan clothing, including a Jewish wedding costume.
 Rabat's Jewish cemetery has tombstones with inscriptions in Hebrew, French, and Spanish.
 Important saints include Eliezer de Avila and Chalom Zaoui.
 A few kilometers north of Rabat, a new Jewish museum has opened, near the Plage des Nations

 Day 2: Rabat -Meknes - Volubilis - Fez

 You will travel to Meknes on an excursion that embodies a large part of Morocco's early history.
-First, you will travel through the Zaer confederation where fertile and large-scale farms and vineyards are in abundance than of course the Zemmour Berber tribes starting at the town of Tiflet for colorful Moroccan hats a sign of wealth among farming communities.
-East in the niter land we will reach the hills of Zemmour starting at Khemisset a city now for its exquisite Kilims.
-You will proceed on to Meknes a city that has been created in the first place to rival Fez but not quite.
+First, you will travel through the Zaer Confederation, where fertile and large-scale farms and vineyards are abundant, and of course, the Zemmour Berber tribes, starting at the town of Tiflet, known for its colorful Moroccan hats, a sign of wealth among farming communities.
+East in the niter land, we will reach the hills of Zemmour, starting at Khemisset, a city now for its exquisite Kilims.
+You will proceed to Meknes, a city that was created to rival Fez, but not quite.
 It is what Moroccans call the Versailles of Morocco.
 Meknes is one of the only cities in Morocco where the Mellah does not adjoin the royal palace.
 It is also the only city where Jews decided to create a new Mellah after the French Protectorate was installed.
-The European city houses several synagogues as well as a community center.
-The new Mellah is still the home for some of Meknes's 200 Jews, and one can visit a beautiful synagogue, the El Krief, nearby the new cemetery.
+The European town is home to several synagogues, as well as a community center.
+The new Mellah is still home to some of Meknes's 200 Jews, and one can visit a beautiful synagogue, the El Krief, located near the new cemetery.
 On the other side of the new Mellah is the old Jewish cemetery.
-Several saints are found in the two cemeteries, including Haim Messas, David Boussidan, and Raphael Berdugo North of Meknes is Volubilis, a well-preserved Roman city, where archaeologists found the first traces of Jewish settlement in Morocco.
+Several saints are found in the two cemeteries, including Haim Messas, David Boussidan, and Raphael Berdugo.
+North of Meknes is Volubilis, a well-preserved Roman city, where archaeologists found the first traces of Jewish settlement in Morocco.
 The nearby town of Moulay Idriss contains a mausoleum commemorating the founder of the first Muslim state in Morocco, Idriss I, who oppressed the Jews, forcing many of them to convert.
-Further North is Ouezzane, a town controlled by an important Muslim fraternity who encouraged Jewish traders and agriculturists to live near-by.
-East of Ouezzane is the village of Azjen, where the tomb of the most important Jewish saint, Amram Ben Diwane, is found.
+Further North is Ouezzane, a town controlled by a crucial Muslim fraternity who encouraged Jewish traders and agriculturists to live nearby.
+East of Ouezzane is the village of Azjen, where the tomb of the most essential Jewish saint, Amram Ben Diwane, is found.
 The Lag B'Omer pilgrimages to his grave attract hundreds of Jews from both inside and beyond Morocco.
-Later in the afternoon we will cross the hills of Zgotta, and continue onward to Fez where you will be provided with dinner and accommodations at your hotel.
+Later in the afternoon, we will cross the hills of Zgotta and continue onward to Fez, where you will be provided with dinner and accommodations at your hotel.

 Day 3: Fez historic and spiritual visit